bump-sh/cli/README.md

   <a href="https://bump.sh/users/sign_up">Sign up</a>
 </p>

-The Bump CLI is used to interact with your API documentation hosted on Bump by using the API of [developers.bump.sh](https://developers.bump.sh).
-It is built with [`oclif`](https://oclif.io) in Typescript.
+The Bump CLI is used to interact with your API documentation or hubs hosted on Bump.sh.
+With any API contract of you choice (from Swagger, OpenAPI v3 or AsyncAPI v2), it can help you to:

+- Validate an API document before publishing to your documentation
+- Publish an API document to your Bump.sh documentation or hubs
+- Compare two API documents to generate a human readable diff from your API contracts

+Under the hood, it uses the API of [developers.bump.sh](https://developers.bump.sh).
+And is built with the [`oclif`](https://oclif.io) framework in Typescript.

 [![Version](https://img.shields.io/npm/v/bump-cli.svg)](https://npmjs.org/package/bump-cli)
 [![Tests](https://github.com/bump-sh/cli/actions/workflows/checks.yml/badge.svg)](https://github.com/bump-sh/cli/actions/workflows/checks.yml)